sal55/langs/dummy.md

 Here, the initialisation is mandatory, as A can't be used as an lvalue like in an assignment.
 This provides some weak protection, but won't do much for more complex variables, such as arrays or pointers to data structures.
 Let is experimental.

 (Also experimental are 'in', 'out' and 'inout' attributes for function parameters. 'out' vaguely corresponds to '&' used for reference parameters.
 I haven't played with this attributes yet, and I'm not sure whether an 'in' parameter should be equivalent to 'let'.)

+### Static Variables

+All variables defined outside a function are static.
+They are either set to all zeros, or can be initialised with an expression or construct that must be a compile-time constant:

+    int A = 100         # "=" must be used, not the ":=" of assignment

+Inside a function, a 'static' prefix is needed.

 ### Named Constants
 This is very simple feature, naming compile-time expressions: